Back | Home | Aller à version française

 A useful example of the relations between memorations and intelligences (or geniuses) is given by the practice of detailed music <15>.
 For it is often that a musician, after having encountered a theme, does not immediately reproduce it, but only does so months or even years later.
 Yet, he usually notes that for each of these reproductions separated in time, the theme reappears differently, made easier, re-accentuated, re-cleaved or de-cleaved, comprising new matching - internal or external - without any exterior work and thus making the interior work of memoration palpable.
 Whence recurrent traumatic dreams (such as dreams of a bombing or accident) are the opposite example, since in that case the initial information proved too perturbing or massive to be assimilated by this cerebral digestion called memoration.

-And we shall not be surprised that rememorisations <2A5> are more problematic for Homo than for animals.
-For the latter - except accidentally - the central neuronic synodies of behaviour naively and infallibly recalls the other synodies necessary to that behaviour.
-Whilst for Homo, some synodic coherences can be troubled by a mismatch of situation, circumstance, or even accident <1B3>, during a geographic or social shift, accidental or neurotic; the traveller arriving in an unsettling location can for a time - sometimes long - no longer remember some of his/her most familiar knowledge.
-Just as well as his/her synodic coherences can briskly come back into place if their whole articulation reappears once the traveller returns home, or can become once again available through a close articulation if the traveller feels "at home" after several days spent in his/her holiday house.
+And we shall not be surprised that rememorizations <2A5> are more problematic for Homo than for animals.
+For the latter - except accidentally - the central neuronic synodies of behavior naively and infallibly recalls the other synodies necessary to that behavior.
+Whilst for Homo, some synodic coherences can be troubled by a mismatch of situation, circumstance, or even accident <1B3>, during a geographic or social shift, accidental or neurotic.
+The traveler arriving in an unsettling location can for a time - sometimes long - no longer remember some of his/her most familiar knowledge.
+Just as well as his/her synodic coherences can briskly come back into place if their whole articulation reappears once the traveler returns home, or can become once again available through a close articulation if the traveler feels "at home" after several days spent in his/her holiday house.

 2B3.
 Smoothed affects.
 From emotions to sentiments

 The standing position allowed global and comparative grasping that went hand in hand with a rather neutralizing and generalizing cerebral regime.
-At the same time, it made Homo more vulnerable to physical and perceptive-motor physical aggressions, thus multiplying destructive effects for him.
+At the same time, it made Homo more vulnerable to physical and perceptive-motor physical aggressions, thereby multiplying destructive affects for him.

 For these two reasons, Homo has had an evolutionary advantage to have a brain that smoothed sufficiently the violent and rostral impetus (impetus in Latin and Hormé in Greek) of animality.
 This is what was obtained from the selection of new neuromediators (neurotransmitters and hormones) moderating or modulating the reactions of his brain synapses, but also by new affective-perceptive-motor interconnections that were less fixing, more generalizing between synodies, areas, and between areas and synodies.
-In French, the words "Neutralisation" and "Neutralising" cover both this notional and emotional smoothing.
-Hence, for Homo, emotions - the etymology of which speaks of violence and brutality (movere, ex) - organised partially into sentiments, the etymology of which speaks of fluidity and constance (sentire, sentimentum).
-Affective neutralisation must have started to be selected rather early, as it was required by technical production, even the most elementary.
+In French, the words "Neutralization" and "Neutralize" cover both this notional and emotional smoothing.
+So, for Homo, emotions - the etymology of which expresses violence and brutality (movere, ex) - organized partially into sentiments, the etymology of which expresses fluidity and constancy (sentire, sentimentum).
+Affective neutralization must have started to be selected rather early on, as it was required by technical production, even the most elementary.
 Scientific production will take it to its extreme.

 2B4.
 The reinforcement of endotropia and floating attention

-The various relations that it practices between endotropy and exotropy will become one of each hominid specimen's most typical traits and the main theme of the troubles and successes of its ethos <26>.
-According to their dosage, rate; their quality or type; their rhythmical alternations; their centring and de-centring.
-For instance, some can spend a considerable part of their time to endotropy whilst maintaining a strong exotropic centring; which would be a favourable condition to major genius, such as Goethe or Newton.
+The various relations that it practices between endotropy and exotropy will become one of the most typical traits of each hominid specimen and the main theme of the troubles and successes of its ethos <26>.
+According to their dosage, rate; their quality or type; their rhythmical alternations; their centering and de-centering.
+For instance, some people can spend a considerable part of their time to endotropy whilst maintaining a strong exotropic centering; which would be a favorable condition to major genius, such as Goethe or Newton.
 (We shall not confuse exotropy and endotropy with extroversion and introversion, which are rather blurry species of character dispositions.)

 Even if it is obvious, it is not useless to recall that the endotropic cerebral work mostly or absolutely depends on the internal simulations of external events.
-Already in the animal, although thematically, sometimes systematically for Homo, in daydreaming <6B>.
-By which the philosophical intuition, mythical ecstasy, scientific or technical discovery, artistic creation and madness cohabit.
+Already in the animal, but thematically, and sometimes systematically for Homo, in daydreaming <6B>.
+By which the philosophical intuition, mythical ecstasy, scientific or technical discovery, artistic creation and madness all cohabit.
 And understand each other.

-We can then see in Homo the increased role of sleep, that his/her performances of builder of shelters allow him to protect increasingly well and to make it sufficiently durable to protect its phases of REM sleep, with its over-activated memoration (bioelectrochemical digestion).
-Indeed, the standing position means that hominid specimens are particularly exposed to sometimes emotional but mainly perceptive traumas during their diurnal live.
+We can then see in Homo the increased role of sleep, which his/her performances of builder of shelters allowed him to protect increasingly well and to make it sufficiently continuous to protect its phases of REM sleep, with its over-activated memoration (bioelectrochemical digestion).
+Indeed, the standing position means that hominid specimens are particularly exposed to traumas, sometimes emotional but mainly perceptive, during their diurnal live.
 Thus, the memoration of sleep, especially REM sleep, is not too much to assimilate such traumas synodically.
-On the other hand, the over-activated memoration of REM sleep, which is agitating and re-organising, could only be selected in a species whose survival depends so tightly from its intelligence (resolving problems), and sometimes genius (change of referential).
+On the other hand, the over-activated memoration of REM sleep, which is agitating and re-organizing, could only be selected in a species whose survival depends so tightly from its intelligence (resolving problems), and sometimes genius (change of referential).

 2B6.
 The fact of the lateralization of hemispheres and the hypothesis of their specialization according to analogy and macrodigitality

-Transversalization, manual segmentarization and the development of globalizing senses must have encouraged perceptive-motor cerebral operations that, while continuing to work by analogy, as they did during earlier animality, were capable of taking and handling elements by working by successive exclusions in closed systems, the panoplies and protocols of technique, namely digitally or better still, microdigitally <2A2e>.
+Transversalization, manual segmentarization and the development of globalizing senses must have favored perceptive-motor cerebral operations which, while continuing to work by analogy, as they did during earlier animality, were able to pick out and handle elements by successive exclusions in closed sets, namely the panoplies and protocols of technique, and therefore to proceed digitally or better still, macrodigitally <2A2e>.

-A famous experience carried out by Edith Kaplan dramatically summarises this specialisation, at least for sight-motivity.
+A famous experience carried out by Edith Kaplan dramatically summarizes this specialization, at least as far as sight-motricity is concerned.
 Subjects whose two hemispheres were surgically isolated (by sectioning the cerebral colossal commissure, particularly the corpus callosum) are asked to reproduce abstract patterns, using white and red blocks, for example a red strip crossing a white square using only the left hand, which is mainly controlled by the right hemisphere, and using only the right hand, which is mainly controlled by the left hemisphere.
-In both cases, the construction produced is false, but in the first one it indicates a globalizing perception-motivity (analogizing); in the second, it shows a perception-motivity working by oppositions, even by successive categorisations (macro-digitalizing).
+In both cases, the construction produced is false, but in the first one it indicates a globalizing (analogizing) perception-motricity; in the second, it shows a perception-motricity working by oppositions, or even by successive categorizations (macro-digitalizing).

-Could we then say that the brain is at least a hybrid computer <2A2e> combining as tightly as possible the resources of analogy and macrodigitality right down to the repartition of the prevalent tasks of its hemispheres?
-If we could confirm that musicians defining tones in relation from one to the other mostly mobilize their right hemisphere, and that the listeners who have the so-called "absolute" hearing, which recognises the frequency of an isolated tone, mostly mobilize their left hemisphere, the question posed would prove very pertinent.
+Could we then say that the brain is, at least, a hybrid computer <2A2e> combining as tightly as possible the resources of analogy and macrodigitality all the way down to the repartition of the prevalent tasks of its hemispheres?
+If we could confirm that musicians defining tones in relation from one to the other mostly mobilize their right hemisphere, and that the listeners who have the so-called "absolute" hearing, which recognizes the frequency of an isolated tone, mostly mobilize their left hemisphere, the question posed would show its relevance.

-Paleoanthropologists note the apparition during Homo's evolution of transformations of the dura matter of the left hemisphere, suggesting blood activations, hence new functions in certain areas.
-It is not excluded and is even realistic that these new functions concerned language, and already technical discriminations (this AND that, this OR that, this IF that) that have progressively called and supported language <17A>.
+Paleoanthropologists note the apparition during Homo's evolution of transformations of the dura matter of the left hemisphere, suggesting blood activations and thus new functions in certain areas.
+It is not excluded and is even realistic that these new functions concerned language, and even anteriorly the technical discriminations (this AND that, this OR that, this IF that) that have progressively called for and supported language <17A>.
 In such a way that the left hemisphere appears today as more macrodigitalizing, the right hemisphere as more analogizing.
 Or rather, the right hemisphere would have simply remained analogizing, since it is analogy that was the key instrument of earlier animality, and developed macrodigitality is an innovation that followed hominid transversalization and neutralization.

 In any case, we shall not forget that the hominid brain is capable of inter-hemispheric compensations after traumas.
-Which demonstrates rather well the neuronic versatility that we already mentioned for the brain in general <2A2f>.
+Which demonstrates rather well the neuronic versatility that we already mentioned above for the brain in general <2A2f>.
 And also how, in this singular computer, specific functions remain close to general functions or, more precisely, how they specialize general functions.
-Thus, if in the greatest number of hominid specimens, precise, macrodigitalizing grasping are done with the right hand, which is controlled by the left brain, and if some gestures of evasive resignation are done with the left hand controlled by the right hemisphere, this does not mean that there are not some very highly efficient left-handed persons and that they are generally more efficient than right-handed persons in many areas.
-The corpus callosum that, with other commissures, exchanges some information between the hemispheres plays a considerable role in this.
-It is currently under study, which is not without difficulty because of its multi shaped interactions.
+Thus, if in the majority of hominid specimens, precise, macrodigitalizing grasping are done with the right hand, controlled by the left brain, and if some gestures of evasive resignation are done with the left hand, controlled by the right hemisphere, this does not mean that there are not some very highly efficient left-handed persons and that they are generally more efficient than right-handed persons in many areas.
+The corpus callosum that, along with other commissures, exchanges some information between the hemispheres plays a considerable role in all this.
+It is currently being studied extensively, but not without difficulty, because of its multi shaped interactions.

 2B7.
 A gendered brain

 Many years ago already, anatomical studies on corpses showed that the hominid females' corpus callosum was wider dorsally.
-This would indicate more intense inter-hemispheric exchanges, or at least original in some areas.
-In the same sense, the recent progress accomplished in the area of cerebral imagery have shown that there is in women a greater activation of areas in both hemispheres, or still a brain that works more symmetrically, at least for some activities.
-This agrees rather well with the fact that traumas having taken place in the language centres of the left hemisphere during accidents are compensated quicker in females.
+This would indicate more intense inter-hemispheric exchanges, or at least original ones in some areas.
+In the same vein, the recent progress accomplished in the area of cerebral imagery have shown that there is in women a greater activation of areas in both hemispheres, or a brain that works more symmetrically, at least for some activities.
+This is consistent with the fact that traumas having taken place in the language centers of the left hemisphere during accidents are compensated quicker in females.
 The areas of orgasm are partially different and, as it would seem, more numerous.
 Thus, it could be that the female brain would usually define less abstractive and abrupt ruptures with its environments, and even with earlier animality, than the male brain.
 Leading to strengths and weaknesses for each sex, but a sufficient combined performance of the two for the survival of the species.

-Assuredly, this polarity was not selected only by the standing position, since already Homo's difficult and prolonged education required a severe organic and cerebral specialisation of mothers <3C1>.
+Assuredly, this polarity was not selected only by the standing position, since already Homo's difficult and prolonged education required a severe organic and cerebral specialization of mothers <3C1>.
 But the standing and transversalizing position, as it made the complementariness of the two sexes evident <3D1>, had to reinforce the sexual, cerebral and physical differentiations to the advantage of reciprocal semiotic stimulations profitable to the species.
-Particularly, the ostensible differences between feminine and masculine would have exerted a regulating evolutionary pressure of the intercerebrality <2B9>.
+Particularly, the ostensible differences between feminine and masculine would have exerted, in hominin groups, an evolutionary pressure regulatory of intercerebrality <2B9>.

 2B8.
 A brain with contrasted successive performances.
 Learning by experience and learning by rules

 For hominid brains, ages comprise differences that are even more salient than that of the sexes.
-An anthropogeny will note at least two noteworthy revolutions in the area of language. (a) First revolution: the infant's brain, between 1 and 3 years of age, after a phase of extremely wide reception and production of sounds, tightly codes itself on the phrasing and the phonemes of its milieu’s dialect and concomitantly on the logic, topology, cybernetics of its milieu in a mixture of narrowing and increasing power. (b) Second revolution: the adolescent goes from childhood, during which s/he could very quickly build spontaneous dialects and logics (so called maternal) by interaction, to an adult state where s/he has to learn languages and logics by rules and explanations.
-The animal also undergoes critical maturing stages in its cerebral development (the bird becomes deaf, the cat becomes blind if they are deprived of sounds and sights at certain specific moments of their development), but not with this character of techno-semiotic revolution inducing techno-semiotic fertilities.
+An anthropogeny will note at least two notable revolutions in the area of language. (a) First revolution: the infant's brain, between 1 and 3 years of age, after a phase of extremely wide reception and production of sounds, becomes tightly coded on the phrasing and the phonemes of the dialect of its milieu’s and concomitantly on the logic, topology, cybernetics of its milieu in a mixture of narrowing and increasing power. (b) Second revolution: the adolescent goes from childhood, during which s/he was capable of very quickly build spontaneous dialects and logics (so called maternal) through interaction, to an adult state where s/he has to learn languages and logics by rules and explanations.
+The animal also undergoes critical maturing stages in its cerebral development (the bird becomes deaf, the cat becomes blind if they are deprived of sounds and sights at certain specific moments of their development), but not with this character of techno-semiotic revolutions inducing techno-semiotic fertilities.

-Cerebral imaging seems to have recently established that the cerebral centres concerned by learning of primary dialects (mother tongues) are not those concerned by the learning of secondary dialects, foreign languages.
-This would seem to confirm that there are two levels of cerebral coding.
-The first, native or naive, would constitute the very knowledge of the person acquiring it as an inside knowledge, providing it with what Chomsky called competence of the speaker and what Wittgenstein called logic <20B, 24B1>.
+Cerebral imaging seems to have recently established that the cerebral centers concerned by learning of primary dialects (mother tongues) are not those concerned by the learning of secondary dialects, the foreign languages.
+This would confirm that there are two levels of cerebral coding.
+The first, native or naive, would constitute the very own knowledge of the person acquiring it, as a kind of inside knowledge, providing it with what Chomsky called speaker competence and Wittgenstein called logic <20B, 24B1>.
 It would be more a question of construction (struere, cum) than of learning (prehendere, ad).
-And a second coding - scholar this time - after adolescence, where the learner already coded linguistically could only learn by rules (phonematic, semantic, syntactic), in an outside knowledge, without ever acquiring an instinctive knowledge.
+And a second coding - scholar this time - after adolescence, where the learner, already coded linguistically, could only learn by rules (phonematic, semantic, syntactic), in a knowledge from the outside,, without ever acquiring an instinctive knowledge.

-This specific case would suggest making the general distinction between two types of neuronic synodies, the ones that we could call infrastructure and the others supra structure.
-The brain of a musician who has just started playing instruments that are exotic to her/him, and that of a painter starting to paint according to the codes of another cultural era would perhaps show similar differences of localisations to that of primary and secondary dialects?
-The answers to this question will one day enlighten the relations between primary cerebral construction and cerebral work (ulterior).
+This specific case would suggest a general distinction between two types of neuronic synodies, the ones that we could call infrastructure and the others supra structure.
+The brain of a musician who has just started playing instruments that are exotic to her/him, and that of a painter starting to paint according to the codes of another cultural area would perhaps show similar differences of localizations similar to that of primary and secondary dialects?
+The answers to this question will one day enlighten the relations between primary cerebral construction and (ulterior) cerebral work.

 2B9.
 Simultaneously hypnotic and distanciating intercerebrality

 We had already noted intercerebrality in animal species <2A8>, by which each singular brain is in very quick and more or less wide connection with one or several others, whether it be for hunting, spoils, or mating purposes.
 In Homo, this property could only have been powerfully reinforced by the endless passage of "things" (causes) from hand-to-hand, generally through transversalization.
-To the extent that hominid intercerebrality can go up to hypnosis, this singular situation where an agent, through attitudes or vocal calls, commands one or more agents what they could not command themselves to do.
-Alongside hypnosis, extreme and rare case, there are innumerable semi-hypnosis that play a regulating role in the daily lives of techno-semiotic groups.
+So much so, that hominid intercerebrality can extend as far as hypnosis, this singular situation where an agent, through attitudes or vocal calls, commands one or more agents what they could not command themselves to do.
+Alongside hypnosis, which is an extreme and rare case, there are innumerable semi-hypnosis that play a regulating role in the daily lives of techno-semiotic groups.
 The collective laughter is in this sense as enlightening as lynching, popular meetings or the ecstatic communion of a symphonic concert.

 Correlatively, the reinforced intercerebrality invites hominid groups to distinguish themselves clearly from each other by giving way to the emergences of oppositions we/others in ethnic groups: sexes, tribes, religions <28>.
 It is also responsible for the constant proliferation of sub-groups <3E>.
-Finally, it creates, amidst singular specimens, an entire theatre of internal instances and roles that are more or less designated and materialised, right down to visual and sound apparitions (voices) maintained sometimes by the distance from the group and sometimes by its fusion in it <3B, 3E>.
+Finally, it creates, within singular specimens, an entire theatre of internal instances and roles that are more or less designated and materialized, right down to visual and sound apparitions (voices) maintained sometimes by distancing from the group and sometimes by fusion with it <3B, 3E>.
 For this purpose, Homo had to be an animal apt to diversely viable psychosis and neurosis very early on.
 Here, technical systems are as important as semiotic systems; Internet is currently giving hominid intercerebrality unexpected dimensions and intensities.

 2B10.
 Orchestrated tensions and commutations.
 Field effects.
 The thematized presence.
 The hominid self.
 Mania and depression

-Earlier on, we observed the rapidity and ease with which a dog goes from a goal to another, thus from one entire behaviour to the next.
+Earlier on, we observed the rapidity and ease with which a dog goes from a goal to another, thus from one entire behavior to the next.
 We wanted to illustrate in this way switching at work between neuronic synodies of any brain <2A2c>.
-This frequency and rapidity are much more remarkable in Homo.
+This frequency and rapidity are far more remarkable in Homo.

 They are indispensable because of the multiplicity of elements, which, for the standing position, make up the technical, semiotic, social environment.
-The Hominid brain is capable of it by its great number of neurons, but also because the elements it treats are often reduced to very light exotropic signs (images, words), or even to lighter endotropic signs (concepts, notions).
+The Hominid brain is capable to do this because of its great number of neurons, but also because the elements it treats are often reduced to very light exotropic signs (images, words), or even to lighter endotropic signs (concepts, notions).
 Which allows it to switch between dozens of eventualities merely skimmed in a few seconds.

-Sometimes, instead of directly commuting from one neuronic synody to another, Homo's brain has to activate several at the same time, under the action of multiple attractors that are not necessarily compatible between them.
-Everything then occurs as though a field - a basin of attraction where the effects of the various attractors compatibilize - was settled into what we shall call here field effects <7A-E>.
+Sometimes, instead of commuting straightforwardly from one neuronic synody to another, Homo's brain has to activate several at the same time, under the action of multiple attractors that are not necessarily compatible between them.
+Everything then occurs as though a field is established - a basin of attraction in which the effects of the various attractors compatibilize - into what we shall call here field effects <7A-E>.
 They are already found in higher primates, but become essential in hominid specimens that exploit and cultivate them to useful ends, such as the fecundity of thinking in a blurry manner when assessing a complicated situation, but also to pleasurable ends, particularly in the artistic <27D1>, love <27D2>, belief <27D3>, mystical <27F1> life.

-In this point, we can list the various aspects of the hominid self. (a) At the beginning, it has the characteristics of the animal self <2A2c>, this way in which a somewhat complex brain is led, by its synodies, cleavages, commutations, field effects, to progressively distinguish as a relative invariant what belongs to the organism that it governs and the rest, what is exterior to its organism. (b) In Homo, the self gains still in salience and pregnance because of the firm distributions of the environment segmentarized by technique, the situation versus the situs, the technosemiotic socius, the enemy, etc. (c) Finally, the hominid self is exalted by the thematization of the presence (presentiality) that characterizes Homo; from which the invariance of the self and the present of the presence mutually reinforce each others, and sometimes even give the sentiment, on the occasion of some thematized field effects, that they engender mutually (like in the "strong liberty" felt by the classic western conscience <8D>).
-In any event, in every culture we find relatively marked phenomena responding to *I*, *mine*, *my*, different from *others*, *you*, *we*, *they*, etc.
+In this point, we can list the various aspects of the hominid self. (a) At the beginning, it has the characteristics of the animal self <2A2c>, this way in which a somewhat complex brain is led, by its synodies, cleavages, commutations, field effects, to progressively distinguish - as a relative invariant - what belongs to the organism that it governs and the rest, what is exterior to its organism. (b) In Homo, the self gains still in salience and pregnance as result of the firm distributions of the technically segmented environment, the situation versus the situs, the technosemiotic socius, the enemy, etc. (c) Finally, the hominid self is further exalted by the thematization of the presence (presentiality) that characterizes Homo; from which the invariance of the self and the present of the presence mutually reinforce each other, and sometimes even give the sentiment, on the occasion of some thematized field effects, that they engender mutually (like in the "strong liberty" felt by the classic western conscience <8D>).
+In any event, in every culture we find relatively marked phenomena responding to *I*, *Mine*, *My*, different from *Others*, *You*, *We*, *Them*, *Their*, etc.

-The dimensions of hominid cerebral work that we have just covered are both sufficiently diverse and heterogeneous, - neuronic commutations, field effects, thematized presence, "free" self, etc. - that we can understand that their compatibilization supposes the recourse to the rhythm, with its 8 aspects <1A5>.
+The dimensions of hominid cerebral work that we have just covered are both sufficiently diverse and heterogeneous enough, - neuronic commutations, field effects, thematized presence, "free" self, etc. - for us to understand that their compatibilization supposes the recourse to the rhythm, with its 8 aspects <1A5>.
 Rhythm is fragile <26B2>.
-Its disturbances mean that mania, where the motive regime becomes excessive, or depression, where it is insufficient, are exemplary illnesses, even connatural to Homo.
+Its disturbances mean that mania, where the motor regime becomes excessive, or depression, where it is insufficient, are exemplary, even connatural diseases of Homo.

 2C.
 A cerebral anatomy expressing globalization.
-The hypothesis of the prolonged foetalisation (neoteny).
+The hypothesis of the prolonged foetalization (neoteny).
 Brain and evolution.
-The brain as destiny and side
+The brain as destiny and choice

-We can see the evolutionary advantage of this delaying and its results. (a) The possibility of a brain that is voluminous compared to the volume of the body, and which above all is distributed in an orchestral manner around its entrances and exits. (b) A sufficient compatibilization, thanks to the "premature" birth, between this increased brain and maternal hips that would not have had to be so wide that it would compromise the mother's strolling and biped run in a species that must rely on its fleeing speed. (c) The avoidance of constraining specialisations of the head (like in anterior animals, when considering the head of polar bears breaking the ice) or, which is the same thing, maintaining physiological and anatomical availabilities favourable to open learning that can change according to biotypes. (d) A motivity delay forcing to a prolonged education and boosting of perceptions and anticipation behaviours <3C1>.
+We can see the evolutionary advantages of this delaying and its results. (a) The possibility of a brain that is voluminous compared to the volume of the body, and which above all is distributed in an orchestral manner around its inputs and outputs. (b) A sufficient compatibilization, thanks to the "premature" birth, between this increased brain and maternal hips that do not need to be so wide that it would compromise the mother's strolling and biped running in a species that must rely on its fleeing speed. (c) The avoidance of constraining specializations of the head (as in earlier animals, such as the polar bear's ice-breaking head) or, which is the same thing, maintaining physiological and anatomical availabilities favorable to open and changing learning according to the biotypes. (d) A delay in motricity requiring prolonged education and the boosting of perceptions and anticipation behaviors <3C1>.

-However, recent studies on metamorphic animals, like some salamanders, show that delayed foetalisation can result from a modification of configuration genes (sometimes called architect genes) in very small numbers (two or three); whence the particular attention that some paleoanthropologists give to the rare genes separating Homo and today's Chimpanzee.
-Some, for example, wonder whether a reduced mutation appearing in a primate male would not have been enough to make it dominating to the extent that, seeing the strength of domination in pre-Chimpanzees, it would have caused it to pass on this character to its horde, becoming dominating itself <1A>.
+However, recent studies on metamorphic animals, like some salamanders, show that delayed foetalization can result from a modification in a very small number (two or three) of configuration genes (sometimes called architect genes); whence the particular attention that some paleoanthropologists give to the rare genes separating Homo and today's Chimpanzee.
+Some, for example, wonder whether a small mutation appearing in a primate male would not have been enough to make it dominating to the extent that, seeing the strength of domination in pre-Chimpanzees, it would have caused it to pass on this character to its horde, becoming dominating itself <1A>.
 Even if we do not follow these drastic scenarios in details or as a whole, they could point to something fundamental in Homo's advent.

-Everything that we have just seen allows understanding that we are starting to say <Edelman, R.sept00,109> that the following are mutually enlightening: (a) the evolution of brains through phylogenesis, epigenesis, everyday life, (b) The evolution of species in general, (c) The immunity mechanisms of organisms.
+Everything that we have just seen allows us to understand that we are starting to say <Edelman, R.sept00,109> that the following sets of knowledge enlighten each other: (a) the evolution of brains through phylogenesis, epigenesis, everyday life, (b) The evolution of species in general, (c) The immunity mechanisms of organisms.
 Everywhere, indeed, we find the same Darwinian characteristics of intense variations and rigorous selection, of ante factum chance and post factum efficient coordination (adaptation).
-Everywhere, we can speak of a multi-factorial evolutionism based on events, with functional bifurcations (leaps) < 21G3>.
+Everywhere, we can speak of a multi-factorial evolutionism, event-driven, with functional bifurcations (jumps) < 21G3>.

 SITUATION 2